ObaidUr-Rahmaan/player-name-pro/README.md

 This is my first ever attempt at creating something with the [T3 Stack](https://create.t3.gg/)

+The goal of this repo is to build a super basic app that lets me play with all the various parts of the Stack.

 ## Tooling

 - [x] [NextJS 13 (App router)](https://nextjs.org/docs)